What is a Medicare Supplement?

 - Guaranteed renewability – the insurance company can never drop you or change your coverage due to a health condition

-Supplemental insurance for seniors with Medicare is the most predictable back-end coverage that you can buy.
-You will know exactly what’s covered for every inpatient or outpatient procedure based on which Medigap plan you choose.
+Supplemental insurance for seniors with Medicare is the most predictable back-end coverage you can buy.
+You will know exactly what’s covered for every inpatient or outpatient procedure based on your Medigap plan.

 Medigap is insurance to cover your Medicare deductibles & copays